Leading in Biodiversity

 Embracing Biodiversity

 We plant a healthy mixed forest of more than 30 local tree species.
 No monocultures.
 Never.
 Tree-diversity also means a diversity of other plants and animals.
-Biodiversity is essential for all life in the forest and ultimately also protects the forest itself against pests and makes it resistant to climate change.
+Biodiversity is essential for all life in and around the forest and ultimately also protects the communities and makes them resistant to climate change.

 Protecting of Endangered Tree Species